Acromegaly

 • abnormal tissue growth (polyp) in colon and increased risk of colon cancer

-Please speak to your medical term to learn more about the symptoms of acromegaly.
+Please speak to your medical term to learn more about the signs and symptoms of acromegaly.

 Acromegaly is caused by the pituitary gland producing too much growth hormone (GH).
 It is most often related to a pituitary gland tumour that is usually non-cancerous (benign).
 In rare cases, overproduction of GH may be caused by tumours in the pancreas, lungs, adrenal glands or in the hypothalamus of the brain.2,3